The history (and the future) of The Landscape Group

 Whilst we’ve always been involved in shaping the landscape, we have a long history and our focus has evolved over the past 93 years in response to market demand.

-Established in 1919, the Landscape Group originally had its roots in forestry management, timber harvesting and arboriculture – mostly in the South East of England.
+Established in 1919, The Landscape Group originally had its roots in forestry management, timber harvesting and arboriculture – mostly in the South East of England.
 By the end of the 1970’s, the Group had added commercial landscape construction and term landscape maintenance to its activities, trading as English Woodlands.

 By 1990, nearly two thirds of the Group’s turnover was related to landscaping, so a sister company was created called English Landscapes.
 In 1995, to fund its growth the Group received its first venture capital investment from 3i plc.
-In 1998, the Landscape Group was formed, with two trading divisions: English Landscapes and English Woodlands.
+In 1998, The Landscape Group was formed, with two trading divisions: English Landscapes and English Woodlands.

 By 2002, forestry no longer formed our core business, so to safeguard the interests of our forestry staff and clients, a trade sale of English Woodlands was agreed with Tilhill.

-Due to sustained growth in the landscape construction and landscape maintenance businesses, England Landscapes was then split into two trading divisions to focus on construction (English Landscapes Ltd or ELL) and maintenance (English Landscapes Maintenance Ltd or ELM) respectively.
+Due to sustained growth in the landscape construction and landscape maintenance businesses, English Landscapes was then split into two trading divisions to focus on construction (English Landscapes Ltd or ELL) and maintenance (English Landscapes Maintenance Ltd or ELM) respectively.

 In 2008, the Group successfully completed a management buyout from its former owners, backed by private equity firm Elysian Capital LLP.
 Ken Terry of Elysian Capital LLP said “We are delighted to be backing the management team of English Landscapes as they take the business on to its next stage of growth.
 We have provided a combination of flexible equity finance and operational support that will enable the company to continue to develop from its established position.”
 With support from Elysian, the Group then acquired Banyards Ltd, a Dorset-based horticultural and arboricultural contractor which added further to the Group’s geographical and skills base.